Losal: History

 Losal is a Municipality city in the Sikar district, Rajasthan.
 Losal city is divided into 25 wards for which elections are held every 5 years.
 The Losal Municipality has the population of 28,504 of which 14,185 are males while 14,319 are females as per a report released by Census India 2011.

-The population of Children with age of 0-6 is 4267 which is 14.97 % of the total population of Losal (M).
-In Losal Municipality, Female Sex Ratio is of 1009 against state average of 928.
-Moreover, Child Sex Ratio in Losal is around 900 compared to Rajasthan state average of 888.
-The literacy rate of Losal city is 67.69 % higher than state average of 66.11 %.
-In Losal, Male literacy is around 82.03 % while the female literacy rate is 53.77 %.
+The population of Children with age of 0-6 is 4267 which is 14.97% of the total population of Losal (M).
+In Losal Municipality, the female sex ratio is 1009 against state average of 928.
+Moreover, the child sex ratio in Losal is around 900 compared to Rajasthan state average of 888.
+The literacy rate of Losal city is 67.69% higher than the state average of 66.11%.
+In Losal, male literacy is around 82.03% while the female literacy rate is 53.77%.

 Losal Municipality has total administration over 4,518 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Losal Municipality limits and impose taxes on properties coming under its jurisdiction.

 There are a lot of temples in Losal: the temple of Ramdev ji, Balaji, Shesh Nag is the main temple.

 Shesh Nag temple is well known for Krishna Janmasthmi.

 Here every year shri krishna janmasthmi celebrates by shri krishna bal mandal.